How to Apply for a Building Permit in France

 • to notify you that an extension period applies to allow the necessary consultations

 • to ask you for minor changes.
-These prescriptions must be explained and you will be required to adhere to them.
+These prescriptions must be explained, and you must adhere to them.

-The town hall can refuse the granting of the permit, or postpone its decision and pronounce a delay.
+The town hall can refuse to grant the permit, or postpone its decision and pronounce a delay.
 This often happens when planning rules are being changed; the reasons and the new deadline will be written in their letter.

-Finally, if you already have a valid building permit and want to make some (minor) changes to your project, then you must apply for a modification permit called Cerfa form n ° 13411 * 01.
+Finally, if you already have a valid building permit and want to make some (minor) changes to your project, then you must apply for a modification permit using the Cerfa form n ° 13411 * 01.

 Before you Start the Work

-Once the permit has been granted (in writing or tacitly), there are still formalities to be completed before starting to work on the project.
-You must send the mayor a declaration of the opening of the site in three copies.
+Once the permit has been granted (in writing or tacitly), there are still formalities to complete before starting work on the project.
+You must send the Maire (mayor) a declaration of the opening of the site in three copies.

-On site, you must display the application with the town hall stamp and install a sign visible from the public road describing your project.
+On-site, you must display the application with the town hall stamp and install a sign visible from the public road describing your project.
 This signage must remain there for the duration of the work.
-There are models from the website of the Ministry of Ecology, Sustainable Development, Transport and Housing.
-The town hall must display your permit within 8 days of its issue, for a period of at least two months.
+There are models available on the Ministry of Ecology, Sustainable Development, Transport, and Housing’s website.
+The town hall must display your permit within 8 days of its issuance, and for at least 2 months.
 During this period, it may be contested by third parties.

 Keep your Building License Up to Date

-The building permit are valid for a period of two years, so if you do not start the work within this period, or if your work is interrupted for more than a year, your permit will lapse.
-You will then have to re-apply for a permit at the town hall.
+The building permit is valid for 2 years.
+If you do not start the work within this period or if your work is interrupted for more than a year, your permit will lapse.
+You will then have to reapply for a permit at the town hall.

 It is possible to extend it for one year, provided that the town planning rules have not changed unfavourably towards your project.
-To obtain an extension of your license, you must submit an application to the town hall in duplicate, or send it by recorded delivery, at least two months before the expiry of the validity period of your license.
-If you do not get a response within two months, you can consider your license valid for one more year.
+To obtain an extension of your license, you must submit an application to the town hall in duplicate or send it by recorded delivery at least two months before the expiry of the validity period of your license.
+If you do not receive a response within two months, you may consider your license valid for an additional year.

-It’s important to note that a building permit can only be extended once, so take your time, use the appropriate builders, artisans and architects, it will make your life a lot easier, and your project cheaper.
-And to further your budget, we recommend you investigate if you can save money on foreign currency transactions, our experts are here to help every step of the way.
+It’s essential to note that a building permit can only be extended once, so take your time and use the services of reputable builders, artisans, and architects.
+This will make your life a lot easier and your project more affordable.
+To further your budget, we recommend investigating whether you can save on foreign currency transfers.
+Our experts are here to help every step of the way.

-For more information about the purchasing process, discover our buying guide and register to receive alerts of properties based on your criteria.
+For more information, learn about Local Planning Rules in France (PLU), read our buying guide and register to receive property alerts based on your criteria.